linux4life798/lora6100/README.md

 This is an interface library for the [NiceRF Lora6100AES](http://www.nicerf.com/product_149_65.html).

 # Notes
-* You must shunt one of the control pins to wake up the module.
-  This is incorrectly documented in their manual.
+* This library assumes that the serial `RTS` line is connected to the `SET` pin on the Lora6100 module.
+This is used to flip the module into settings mode on demand.